-Once, the prime time to cruise the Baltic was in July and August, but voyages on board Balmoral, Braemar, Black Watch and Boudicca have now begun and run through the summer into October.
+Once, the prime time to cruise the Baltic was in July and August, but Fred.
+Olsen now sail voyages that begin and run through the summer into October.
 Sailing from the UK to the Baltic is a unique way to experience some of this region’s best kept secrets, with remarkable and inspiring culture mixed with modern attractions, and our on board teams ensuring your time on the ship is equally as memorable, so read on to see why you should book a Baltic cruise with Fred.
 Olsen.

 Late May to early July is generally the best time to visit St. Petersburg on a cruise, when the ‘White Nights’ (Beliye Nochi) are most prominent, due to the city’s geographical location, being almost on the same latitude as Oslo and the southern tip of Greenland.
 Due to such a high latitude, the sun never goes deep enough under the horizon to create darkness, and it is so bright that in summer, street lighting is not turned on.
 It is the only major city where this natural phenomenon occurs every year.